HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn the past per is better in the third sentence like ….”a hat I had left behind”…
+I am happy to learn “ so that they don’t infect other patients” is better.

 ★★★★★